ncatlab/nlab-content/pages/20400.md

 CLF types only depend on realizers, never proof terms.
 So to handle proof checking rules analogous to certain rules of dependent type systems, a realizer needs to be extracted from a proof on the fly.
 (Nuprl works around such rules, since it doesn't extract realizers on the fly.)
 This solution is used in RedPRL, and is discussed in [Algebraic Foundations of Proof Refinement](#SterlingHarperRefinement), under the terminology "dependent proof refinement".
 An analogue of on-the-fly realizer extraction is used by Cedille too, and is called "erasure".
 This kind of proof checking algorithm seems to be an example of an elaboration algorithm: the input expressions (in this case, proof terms) are different from the internal terms (in this case, realizers).

-The only information from derivations that's missing from proof terms is derivations of definitional equality, which is beta conversion.
+The only information from derivations that's missing from proof terms is derivations of definitional equality, which is [[beta conversion]].
 This is enough to make proof checking undecidable, since beta convertibility of untyped realizers is undecidable.
-CLF will boldly automate beta conversion by comparing normal forms nonetheless.
-So CLF proof checking will not be total, but it will still be sound and complete with respect to formal derivability.
+CLF will boldly attempt to automate beta conversion by comparing [[normal form|normal forms]] nonetheless.

+Before normalizing terms, to compare them for definitional equality, they are first compared for [[alpha-equivalence]].
+This allows the user to safely "hand-crank" an equality proof about terms without normal forms.
+So CLF proof checking will not be total, but it should still be sound and complete with respect to formal derivability.

 #### Proof terms as the Basis of Tactics